-Emergencies call 272-7402, a message will direct you to our emergency service.
+Emergencies– call or text 272-7402, or email us.
 Do not call this number unless you have a concern about an animal who had recent surgery at our clinic.
 If you are unable to speak with someone and feel you cat needs immediate attention, please call Burlington Emergency Veterinary Services (BEVS) at 802-863-2387

 - You must keep the cat in the carrier or box until he/she can stand alone.
 Check your cat frequently for the next 6 to 8 hours while it is waking up from the anesthesia.

 - Keep cat alone in a room overnight.
 Room must be well ventilated and quiet.
 Towards evening give the cat water and offer a small amount of food.
 The cat may not eat until tomorrow.
 If your cat is a kitten, feed the normal amount tonight, at your kitten’s regular feeding times.
 Your cat(s) may vomit periodically from the anesthetic.